noscripter/urllib/README.md

 #### Options

-options extends from urllib, besides below
+options extending urllib, include following:

-- ***retry*** Number - a retry count, when get an error, it will request again until reach the retry count.
+- ***retry*** Number - a retry count, when get an error, it will request again until the retry count number is reached.
 - ***isRetry*** Function - determine whether retry, a response object as the first argument. it will retry when status >= 500 by default.
 Request error is not included.

 ## TODO